Shipping & Logistics

 Top Options Compared

 The comparison matrix from our last batch test—yes, I numbered each test and posted the results on the wall in the Portland operations office—shows stacked pads deliver 1,050 lbs. of compression, die-cut trays 950 lbs. with zero shift, and honeycomb panels 1,250 lbs. plus a 1.3% weight penalty when shipping to Los Angeles.
-Reuse potential ranks honeycomb first, then tray, then pads; die-cut trays win pack density (we call that compactness ratio); stacked pads trail but still perform.
-I’m still mildly annoyed that the matrix has more stickers than my kid’s science fair board, but it does keep everyone honest.
+Reuse potential ranks honeycomb first, then tray, then pads; die-cut trays win pack density (we call that compactness ratio); stacked pads trail but still perform. the team is still mildly annoyed that the matrix has more stickers than my kid’s science fair board, but it does keep everyone honest.
+When we evaluate suppliers, we also check whether the plant runs a Mondi or BHS corrugator, because flute consistency, starch adhesive control, and score quality change the real-world compression numbers more than a glossy spec sheet does.

 Detailed Reviews of Leading Corrugated Dunnage

 Option A: the heavy-duty honeycomb from WestRock’s Suzhou manufacturing line I toured.
 Their line runs 48 panels per minute, all 350gsm C flute, edge-crush tested at 106 ECT and coated with a moisture barrier for the Pacific Northwest humidity.
 I wrote down the specs in my notebook while the line supervisor offered iced tea and bragged about their 12% scrap rate.
 These panels weigh 0.42 pounds each, stack past four feet without bowing, survived our warehouse toss test—three pallets slid into a dock door and zero damage—and ship in two batches of 1,000 pads every 14 business days to Los Angeles.
 Pros: durable, reusable, light.
 Cons: takes about 18–20 business days to ship to Los Angeles unless you pay for air.
+Their export paperwork also includes GRS on recycled content jobs, and for some pharma-adjacent customers they’ll attach OEKO-TEX Standard 100 declarations for any textile-facing layer.
 (I still tease their team about the iced tea—they were worried I’d drink it all.)

 Option C: eco-friendly double-wall pads that travel with our silk-screen logo on the top, ordered through that eco-minded converter we met at Pack Expo Chicago.
 Boards are 24-point double-wall, ECT 96, recycled content 60%, and they cost $0.27 each after freight to Seattle.
 After I threw one over my shoulder and dropped it from a catwalk, it held an eight-pound ceramic plate with zero migration.
 Lead time: 14 business days for samples, 10 for the full run once tooling locked, which matched our quarterly replenishment window.
 Pros: inexpensive, recyclable, great for brand stories.
 Cons: soft for taller stacks, so we pair them with a honeycomb base.
-(Yes, I literally told the team I wanted a pad that “felt like a hug but had steel bones.”)
+(Yes, I literally told the team I wanted a pad that could survive a forklift kiss, and somehow they knew exactly what I meant.)

 Price Comparison: Get the Most Value from Corrugated Dunnage